glixx/QPiano/doc/faq.md

 For more information on running fluidsynth with low latency see [this page](https://github.com/FluidSynth/fluidsynth/wiki/LowLatency).

-On PianoBooster set the Setup/Midi Setup/Midi Output Device: to `FLUID Synth (fs):0`
+On QPiano set the Setup/Midi Setup/Midi Output Device: to `FLUID Synth (fs):0`

 If you get problems with unsteady playback or the audio cutting out then try closing all other programs, turning off your wireless network and unplug any network cable.